bahar-hosseini/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1 .
+This app allows users to add a vriety of plants to their carts and order those plants.

 ## Setup